-3.4 Alarm conditions
+3.3 Alarm conditions

 This section only gives an overview about device alarms.
-What to do in case your device indicates an alarm condition is described in section "3.7.
+What to do in case your device indicates an alarm condition is described in section "3.6.
 Alarms and monitoring".

-As a basic principle, all alarm conditions are signaled optically (text + message in the display) and acoustically (if activated), as well as status via digital interface.
-In addition, the alarms are reported as signals on the analog interface.
-For later acquisition, an alarm counter can also be shown on display or read via digital interface.
+As a basic principle, all alarm conditions are signaled optically (text + message in the display), acoustically (if activated) and as a readable status and alarm counter via the digital interface.
+In addition, the alarms OT and OVP are reported as signals on the analogue interface.
+For later acquisition, an alarm counter can be read from the display or via digital interface.

-3.4.1 Power Fail
+3.3.1 Power Fail